The Ultimate Guide to Buzios Brazil Solo Travel (2023)

 Píer de Búzios

-Once you arrive in Buzios, the first thing to do is head out to the pier to take view the colorful fishing boats on the ocean.
+One of the first things you’ll want to do is head out to the pier to take view the colorful fishing boats on the ocean.
 Take a look back to view the sweeping curve of the Praia do Canto Beach to the west and Praia da Armação to the east.

 Stroll east along the waterfront on the Orla Bardot.
 This oceanside promenade connects the center of Buzios to Armação and Ossos, some of the most picturesque sections of Buzios.